selfrefactor/code-complexity/README.md

 Differences:

 - no change of decorations on unsaved changes; only on save event.
+- hide decorations when file is dirty, i.e. changed but not yet saved.
+This helps with hanging decorations(decorations on wrong lines), but also to optimize performance.
 - using latest dependencies - main reason for the fork was to be able to update dependencies
 - show complexity number inside the decoration; no need to hover to see the number
 - different color sets depending if current theme is dark or light